jamesdelaneyie/Gorgeous-Gorgeous-Girls/README.md

     },
     // Adds noise to the line's path
     noise: {
+        // the frequency of the noise, or how often it occurs
         frequency: 0.5,
+        // the amplitude of the noise, or how much it affects the line
         amplitude: 0.5,
+        // optional smoothing of the noise
         smoothing: 1,
     },
     // Controls the pressure of the marker over the course of the line
     pressure: {
+        // pressure at the start of the line
         start: 1,
+        // pressure at the end of the line
         end: 2,
+        // the easing function to use to control the pressure
         easing: "easingName",
+        // an optional map of how the pressure changes over the course of the line
         map: {
             0, 1, 2, 1, 4
         }
+    },
+    // the line to draw
+    line: exampleLine,
+    lines: [
+        // line object, if reverse the line [exampleLine, false],
+        [exampleLine2, false],
+    ]
     }
 })